qi-yu/enigmatic-compounds/README.md

 To appear in *Proceedings of the Joint Workshop on Multiword Expressions and Universal Dependencies (MWE-UD 2024)*.

 **A short summary of the paper:**

-We examine *enigmatic compounds* in German, i.e., ad hoc compounds that express attitudinal meaning of the speakers.
+We examine German ad hoc compounds that express attitudinal meaning of the speakers.
-While such compounds are crucial for stance detection, the state-of-the-art dependency parsers and Universal Dependency treebanks struggle with parsing them and identifying their attitudinal meanings thereby.
+While such compounds are crucial for stance detection, the state-of-the-art dependency parsers and Universal Dependency treebanks struggle with parsing them.
-Through a corpus analysis and a psycholinguistic experiment, we verify that these compounds systematically convey attitudinal meaning.
+Through a corpus analysis and a psycholinguistic experiment, we verify that such compounds systematically convey attitudinal meaning.
-Furthermore, we report initial experiments with large language models that underline the difficulty in capturing such attitudinal meanings.
+Furthermore, we report initial experiments with large language models that underline the difficulties in capturing attitudinal meanings conveyed by ad hoc compounds.

 ## 2. Content of the Repository